MicroFocus/lrc-jk-plugin/README.md

 ### Trending
 If post-build action **Generate LoadRunner Cloud trending report** is configured, a menu named as "LoadRunner Cloud Trending" will be displayed.
 You can view the trending report by clicking the menu.
 > **Notes:**
-> - If you start multiple LoadRunner Cloud test runs in one Jenkins build, only last test run will be processed by **Generate LoadRunner Cloud trending report**.
+> - If you start multiple LoadRunner Cloud test runs in one Jenkins build, only the last test run will be processed by **Generate LoadRunner Cloud trending report**.

 ## Releases
 See [GitHub Releases](https://github.com/MicroFocus/lrc-jk-plugin/releases)